TimeXer: Empowering Transformers for Time Series Forecasting with Exogenous Variables: TimeXer

-\paragraph{Structure Overview} As shown in Figure \ref{fig:structure}, our proposed TimeXer repurposes canonical Transformer without modifying any component, where variate embedding and patch embedding are introduced to address the difference between exogenous and endogenous variables.
-TimeXer adopts vanilla self-attention and cross-attention to capture temporal-wise and variate-wise dependencies respectively.
+\paragraph{Structure Overview} As shown in Figure \ref{fig:structure}, the proposed TimeXer model repurposes the canonical Transformer without modifying any component, while endogenous and exogenous variables are manipulated by different embedding strategies.
+TimeXer adopts self-attention and cross-attention to capture temporal-wise and variate-wise dependencies respectively.

-\paragraph{Variate Embedding} Most of the existing Transformer-based forecasting models embed each time point or a sub-series of time series data as a temporal token and apply self-attention to learn the temporal dependencies.
-Recent work \cite{liu2023itransformer} attempts to tokenize the whole time series as a variate token and adopt Transformer architecture to capture multivariate correlation.
-It is notable that in time series forecasting with exogenous variables, the model facilitates the prediction of the endogenous variable by capturing the correlations between endogenous and exogenous variables.
-Thus using too fine-grained representations of exogenous variables not only introduces significant computational complexity but also may introduce unnecessary noises due to, for instance, time misalignment.
-Therefore, we utilize the series-global representation of both endogenous and exogenous series to model mutual interactions between different variables.
-Technically, TimeXer adopts a variate embedding to embed each series into a variate token, which can be summarized as follows:
+\paragraph{Endogenous Embedding} Most of the existing Transformer-based forecasting models embed each time point or a segment of time series as a temporal token and apply self-attention to learn temporal dependencies.
+To finely capture temporal variations within the endogenous variable, TimeXer adopts patch-wise representations.
+Concretely, the endogenous series is split into non-overlapping patches, and each patch is projected to a temporal token.
+Given the distinct roles of endogenous and exogenous variables in the prediction, TimeXer embeds them at \emph{different} granularity.
+Therefore, directly combining endogenous tokens and exogenous tokens at different granularity will result in information misalignment.
+To address this, we introduce a learnable global token for each endogenous variable that serves as the macroscopic representation to interact with exogenous variables.
+This design helps bridge the causal information from the exogenous series to the endogenous temporal patches.
+The overall endogenous embedding is formally stated as: